01Share Information and Priorities

 Vendor management prioritizes long-term relationships over short-term gains and marginal cost savings.
 Constantly changing vendors to save a penny here or there will cost more money in the long run and will impact quality.
 Other benefits of a long-term relationship include trust, preferential treatment and access to insider or expert knowledge.

 Remember, your vendor is in business to make money too.
 If you are constantly leaning on them to cut costs, quality will suffer, or they will go out of business.
 Part of vendor management is to contribute knowledge or resources that may help the vendor better serve you.
 Asking questions of your vendors will help you understand their side of the business and build a better relationship between the two of you.

 Vendor management is more than getting the lowest price.
 Most often the lowest price also brings the lowest quality.
 Vendor management will focus quality for the money that is paid.
 In other words: value!
 You should be willing to pay more to receive better quality.
 If the vendor is serious about the quality they deliver, they won't have a problem specifying the quality details in the contract.

 Whether you're a multimillion dollar company or a small business with a few employees, here are some vendor management best practices that any size business can use.

-The Top 8 Vendor Management Success Tips
+8 Tips for Vendor Management Success